mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 As an alternative to the built-in [row editing](/components/data-grid/editing/#row-editing), a form component can be rendered inside the detail panel, allowing the user to edit the current row values.

-The following demo shows integration with [react-hook-form](https://react-hook-form.com/), but other form libraries can also be used instead.
+The following demo shows integration with [react-hook-form](https://react-hook-form.com/), but other form libraries are also supported.

 {{"demo": "pages/components/data-grid/group-pivot/FormDetailPanel.js", "bg": "inline", "defaultCodeOpen": false}}